 The federal government completed Lake Grapevine in 1952, requiring a number of families to relocate from the northern portion of the Dove Community.
 In 1979, the city of Southlake annexed Dove, but evidence of the early area community remains.
 (2005 and 2011)

-Location: Intersection of Dove and Lonesome Dove roads.
-The sign was replaced in 2011 after it was crushed by a truck.
+Location: In front of Lonesome Dove Baptist Church.
+It originally was at the intersection of Dove and Lonesome Dove roads, but it was twice crushed by trucks.
 When the sign was redone, newly uncovered information was added.

 According to local legend, this cemetery began about 1851, when a child traveling through this area in a wagon train died and was buried here.
 The oldest documented burial, that of infant Amy A. Marr, took place in 1872.
 Many graves in the pioneer cemetery are unmarked, or are marked only with fieldstones.
 Native red sandstone is used for many of the markers and curbing.
 Among those laid to rest here are former state legislator Elihu Newton (1845-1925), who served in the 20th and 23rd Texas legislatures, and veterans of the Civil War and other armed conflicts.
 A reminder of the once-rural, pioneer heritage of this part of Tarrant County, the cemetery is cared for by the White's Chapel Cemetery Association.
 (2001)

 Location: Corner of White’s Chapel Boulevard and Southlake Boulevard (FM 1709)